-The lack of duplicate books immediately implies the fall of any infinite-gallery theory by the pigeonhole principle.
+The lack of duplicate books immediately, and redundantly, implies the fall of any infinite-gallery theory by the pigeonhole principle.

 From these two incontrovertible premises he deduced that the Library is total and that its shelves register all the possible combinations of the twenty-odd orthographical symbols (a number which, though extremely vast, is not infinite):